 SUBMITTING A PROPOSAL

-The deadline for proposals is February 2, 2015 at 5:00 p.m.
+The deadline for proposals will be announced in the fall.
 Requests must be submitted electronically to John.Heilferty@dep.nj.gov.

 Requests for funding should be concise - no more than two pages in length (not including attachments).
 Proposals must contain the following:

 2. Area - Describe the geographic area and context where the project will take place.

 3. Objectives - Describe the measurable goals of the project.

 4. Procedures - Explain the methods that will be used to accomplish the project objectives.
 If applicable, include protocols for controlling the spread of non-native/invasive species or disease.
 Briefly detail the relevant experience or expertise of key project personnel with the species, habitat type, or activity proposed.
 Describe any partnerships involved.

 NOTE: Grantees must obtain a Scientific Collecting permit before commencing work on any projects involving direct handling of animals.
 The Permit fee can be included in the project budget.

 5. Deliverables - Outline the products that will be provided to ENSP at the conclusion of the project.
 Data submissions must follow an approved format and meet ENSP mapping standards.

 6. Wildlife Action Plan Connection - Identify the action(s) from New Jersey's Wildlife Action Plan that the project will address.
 Visit www.njfishandwildlife.com/ensp/waphome.htm for the most updated version of the Plan.
 Provide the page number for each referenced action.